 #10: BE THEIR BIGGEST CHEERLEADER!
 6th graders will be your most loyal fans!
 Forever!
 Cheer them on in any way you can.
 Attend their extracurricular activities, ask about their weekends, and encourage them to try new things because YOU KNOW THEY CAN DO WHATEVER THEY SET THEIR MINDS TO!

 Best of luck as you head into your school year!
-You will love your 6th graders (most days), I promise.
+You will love teaching your 6th graders (most days), I promise.